2268. Kitchen Robot

 dp[i][j] = INF;

-The set {0} corresponds to the mask 1, set dp({0}, 0) = 0 (the minimum path from the zero vertex to it without visiting other vertices is equal to zero).
-Store the required minimum length of Hamiltonian path in the variable total.
+The set {0} corresponds to the mask 1.
+Set dp({0}, 0) = 0, since the minimum path from the zero vertex to itself without visiting other vertices is zero.
+The variable total will store the required minimum length of the Hamiltonian path.

 dp[1][0] = 0; total = INF;